shwongsoohar/rahul-thakoor.github.io/_posts/2017-04-09-How-to-get-started-with-NodeBots?-The-hardware?.md

 * Ultrasonic distance sensor
 * Shift Register

-Most of these parts are available for cheap on Aliexpress! __Pro Tip__: add the "breakout" or "module" in your search queries.
+All of these parts are available for cheap on Aliexpress! __Pro Tip__: add the "breakout" or "module" in your search queries.
 These components will be breadboard friendly, sometimes already including resistors or capacitors.
 Just plug & play!

-<a href="https://www.facebook.com/DMElectronicsMRU/" target="_blank">DM Electronics</a> also has these components.
+<a href="https://www.facebook.com/DMElectronicsMRU/" target="_blank">DM Electronics</a> also has most of these components.